asundukov/mark-on-image-bot/docs/userstories.md

 8. GET `/manage/questionnaires/{qiestionnaireId}/results` to watch results

-# General way to answer questionnaire
+# General way to answer questionnaire.

 1. POST `/public/questionnaires/{questionnaireId}/attempts` to create new attempt.
 Receive new `{attemptId}`
 2. POST `/public/questionnaires/{questionnaireId}/attempts/{attemptId}/answers` with `{questionId}` to answer question from questionnaire.